Can Diclofenac Affect Your Heart?

 Other alternative therapies may include massage, acupuncture, and mindfulness-based stress reduction for pain management.

-As for these therapies, their effectiveness is still under debate, yet, some people may experience relief through the utilization of these therapies as forms of pain control strategy.
+As for these therapies, their effectiveness is still under debate, yet some people may experience relief through the utilisation of these therapies as a form of pain control strategy.

 Wrapping Up

-In general, reports indicate that diclofenac is useful for the treatment of diverse types of pains; however, the utilization of this medicine involves various cardiovascular risks, especially among patients who have a history of cardiovascular diseases or risk factors.
+In general, reports indicate that diclofenac helps treat diverse types of pain; however, its use involves various cardiovascular risks, especially among patients with a history of cardiovascular disease or risk factors.

-The evidence from recent studies and clinical trial results modified the previous presumption about the safety of Diclofenac, letting doctors become more careful while prescribing it.
+Evidence from recent studies and clinical trials has modified the previous presumption of Diclofenac's safety, prompting doctors to be more cautious in prescribing it.

-However, whatever decision you want to make, take it under your doctor’s supervision according to your health, medical history, and risk profile.
+However, whatever decision you make, take it under your doctor’s supervision based on your health, medical history, and risk profile.

 Frequently Asked Questions